-Solomon - A king of Israel.
+Solomon - A king of Israel (see "Israel").
 He was the most powerful king in the Bible.
 He had great riches.
 God gave him the gift of wisdom.

 Theologian - Someone who studies who God is.
-They study the Bible, the nature of God and other elements of the Christian faith.
+They study the Bible, the nature of God and other elements of Christianity.
 Theologians often write books about God and faith.